These AIP, paleo and vegan Banana Spice muffins made with cassava flour and coconut butter are soft, fluffy and absolutely scrumptious.

 - In a large bowl, mix cassava flour, powdered ginger, cloves, cinnamon, baking soda and salt.

-- To a food processor or high powered blender add bananas, shortening, coconut butter, vanilla and maple syrup and pulse/blend until smooth.
+- To a food processor or high powered blender add pureed bananas, shortening, coconut butter, vanilla and maple syrup and pulse/blend until smooth.

 - Add blended mixture to bowl of dry ingredients and stir to combine.
 Mixture will be quite thick.